Amyat103/terrier_schedule/README.md

 - Browse available courses
 - View detailed course information
 - Add courses to your schedule
+- Rate My Professor quality and difficulty for all professors
+- HUB tags for all courses
 - Visualize your weekly schedule
 - Filter courses by major, course number, and other criteria